feshie/contiki/mountainsensing/README.md

 ### Build environment
 on ubuntu16:
-copy the msp430 dir in /opt - which is version 4.7.2 sudo apt-get install zlib1g:i386 binutils-msp430 msp430-libc msp430mcu mspdebug
+copy the msp430 dir in /opt - which is version 4.7.2 sudo apt-get install zlib1g:i386 still investigating how to use the latest of these as default packages fail somewhere: binutils-msp430 msp430-libc msp430mcu mspdebug

 ### Applications